 The deficit fund balance in respect of Sir Thomas Wharton Academy is due to the staffing restructure during 2017/18 which resulted in a number of redundancies that were not in the budget.
-It has been agreed by the Trust board that Maltby Academy will loan Sir Thomas Wharton funds to cover the deficit in 2017/18 and the deficit budget for 2018/19 with a monthly repayment over the next 4 years.
-A further staffing review over the next three years will see Sir Thomas Wharton Academy setting in-year balanced budgets.
+It has been agreed by the Trust board that Sir Thomas Wharton Academy will be loaned funds from the Trust reserves to cover the deficit in 2018/19 with a monthly repayment over the next 4 years.